dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 #### 3. Selecting the _b_ values with `mcmc3r`

-Change into the `clk/` directory and start R. Make sure that `clk/` is R's current working directory.
+Open a terminal window, change into the `clk/` directory and start R. Make sure that `clk/` is R's current working directory.
 We will select 8 _b_ points to estimate the marginal likelihood of CLK using the stepping stones method.
 In R, type:

 ```R
 b = mcmc3r::make.beta(n=8, a=5, method="step-stones")